 Modification of Family Law Orders

 Families are never static.
 After a divorce, circumstances may change, and you may feel it necessary to change child custody, visitation, child support, or spousal support.
 It can be challenging to convince a judge that he or she should modify a prior judgment or family law order.
-If you need to ask the court for a modification of a family law order in Monmouth County, you should consider consulting an experienced divorce lawyer to represent you and put your best arguments before the court.
-The trustworthy attorneys at Goldstein Law Group have over 100 years of combined experience advocating for our clients' interests in family law matters.Modification of Family Law Orders
+If you need to ask the court for a modification of a family law order you should consider consulting an experienced divorce lawyer to represent you and put your best arguments before the court.
+The trustworthy Middlesex and Monmouth County family law modification lawyers at Goldstein Law Group have over 100 years of combined experience advocating for our clients' interests in family law matters.Modification of Family Law Orders

 You can ask the court to modify a family law order at any time.
 However, when you file a motion asking the court for a modification, you will need to show the judge that there has been a substantial change in circumstances that justifies adjusting the previous order.

 The modification may pertain to different important issues.
 These can include, for example, the termination or modification of alimony/spousal support, changes to a custody and/or parenting time arrangement, or child support.
 Recently, in September 2014, sweeping legislation was passed which addresses certain of these issues, in particular, the concept of ‘cohabitation” by a dependent former spouse which can trigger the termination or modification of the dependent former spouse’s receipt of alimony.